 - $1000, 33 oz: Panasonic FZ2500 (December 2016, 33 oz, 20x zoom 24-480mm equivalent f/2.8–4.5): costs 25% less, adds a fully articulated LCD with touchscreen, increases viewfinder magnification (EVF 0.74x versus 0.7x), autofocuses faster, has better menus and improves video specs (ND filter, Cine/UHD 4K), in comparison to Sony RX10 III.
 But FZ2500’s lens collects a half stop less light, slightly lowering image quality; its telephoto doesn’t reach long enough for birders; and its CIPA battery life of 350 shots is shorter than RX10III’s 420 shots.
 (FZ2500 is FZ2000 in some markets.)

 - $1200, 11 oz: Pocketable: Sony Cyber-shot DSC-RX100 VI (2018, 11 oz, 8x zoom 24–200mm equivalent f/2.8-4.5, RX100M6): rivals the image quality of RX10M4 through 200mm equivalent, and at 30% of the weight.
 Avoid dropping its slippery body by adding Sony AG-R2 attachment grip.
 Fit into Tamrac Digital 1 Photo Bag with extra Wasabi Power NPBX1 batteries.
 Avoid LCD scratches with QIBOX Premium GLASS Protector to preserve resale.
-Exceptionally high quality from a miniature body ranks it above the following three-times-heavier DSLR:
+Exceptionally high quality from a miniature body ranks it above my former DSLR cameras and cameras below.

 - $600, 29 oz: Panasonic FZ1000 (2014, 29 oz, 16x zoom 25-400mm f/2.8-4.0): best price-value for a midsize camera.
 Adds fully-articulated LCD, and autofocus for action & sports is a bit faster than RX10 III.